eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-start>
 ```

+`<allocation-taxation>` shows the taxation threshold for this global mark phase increment is set to 384 MB. `<gc-start>` records the heap to have 1058 MB of free memory available at the beginning of this global mark phase increment.
+This compares to the 1094 MB of free memory available at the end of the previous global mark phase increment.
+Although free memory was reclaimed by the partial GC cycles that ran between these global mark phase increments, free memory was allocated to objects during this period resutling in a net reduction of free memory available.

-Details of the memory allocation at the beginning and end of this STW sub-increment, which are automatically recorded, show that there is no change to the heap's memory status.
-This is as expected because there are no `<gc-op>` elements recorded for this sub-increment.
-For some STW sub-increments, some GC operations are run, such as ADD.
+The status of the heap at the beginning and end of STW sub-increments are automatically recorded.
+For this STW subincrement, there are no `<gc-op>` elements recorded - `<gc-end>` immediately follows `<gc-start>` in the logs.
+For some STW sub-increments, some GC operations are run, such as ......

 <gc-end id="371" type="global mark phase" contextid="347" durationms="0.219" usertimems="0.000" systemtimems="0.000" stalltimems="0.000" timestamp="2020-11-13T06:32:28.540" activeThreads="8">
   <mem-info id="372" free="1109393408" total="3221225472" percent="34">